harness/developer-hub/release-notes/platform.md

    This item is available with Harness Platform version 1.28.9 and does not require a new delegate version.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - In the recent update to `ng-manager` version 1.28.0, we have implemented enhancements to the validation mechanism for secret identifiers.
-With the introduction of the `EntityValidator` annotation and the `EntityValidator` class, we now provide more flexibility and precision in validating secret identifiers, particularly regarding the use of hyphens.
+We now provide more flexibility and precision in validating secret identifiers, particularly regarding the use of hyphens.
 (PL-46959)

    Here's a breakdown of the changes:

-   - We have introduced the `EntityValidator` annotation and class.

    - While previously disallowed, secret identifiers can now contain hyphens.
 However, there are specific rules governing their usage: